 This reject indicates one of several things:

-- The IRS does not recognize the entity as having made an S Corporation election on Form 2553, either because the corporation never filed Form 2553, or the corporation did timely file Form 2553 and the IRS's data is inaccurate.
+- The IRS does not recognize the entity as having made the S Corporation election on Form 2553, either because the corporation failed to file Form 2553 or the corporation did timely file Form 2553 and the IRS's data is inaccurate.

 - The state in which this entity is incorporated notified the IRS that the corporation has been administratively dissolved.